adibraup293/WebTechAssignmentAA/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files*.

+*Changes made to files in the backend folder (check-auth.js, patient.js, test.js, testCentre.js, testCentreOfficer.js, testKit.js, user.js and app.js) will not be reflected automatically.
+For these changes, you need to immediately restart the project by closing and reopening the cmd windows for both client (ng serve) and server (node server.js).

 ## Code scaffolding